Sculpture research programme

 Our fellowships enable artists and researchers to develop their work, spending a month in Leeds using our resources.

-Applications for our next round of fellowships will open in spring 2024.
+Applications for 2025/26 fellowship projects are now closed.
+The next round of fellowships will open in spring 2026.

-We do not currently have any active calls for papers.
+We do not currently have any active calls for participation.
+When opportunities arise, they will be advertised here.

 Dissertation Prize

-Open to BA and MA students of all disciplines, each year we award two prizes for outstanding pieces of writing on contemporary, modern or historical sculpture.
+Open to BA and MA students of all disciplines, each year we award two prizes for outstanding writing on contemporary, modern or historical sculpture.

 Our research facilities